AndGasper/new_century_motors/deployment/instructions.md

 ## AWS SES
 - Manually confirm an email address to send out from.
 Need to configure automatic update of the address, so the sender is not my personal address.

+# Confirming a user
+- Assumes the user has registered through the site.
+- Navigate to the AWS Cognito Pool
+- Confirm the user on the back-end